Ukraine to Latvia

 Books in English, Ukrainian and Russian are available in Latvian municipal libraries.
 Libraries provide a chance to use all the common areas with computers and Internet connection, use working space, socialize, and participate in all of the organized events.

-On this site you can find a vet, hairdresser, buy a bike, have coffee or information if you need other services, or just community support.
+On this site you can find free latvian language courses, vet, hairdresser, buy a bike, have coffee or information if you need other services, or just community support.
 The latest advertisements from Riga and other Latvian cities are regularly added to the page - these are services for free or with a special discount.

 Other useful resources